-This page covers the most important care information and advices that every new chinchilla owner wants to know.
+This page covers the most important care information and bits of advice that every new chinchilla owner wants to know.

 Chinchilla Care Facts